 With its slow pace of life, long sandy beaches, and great music scene, Jamaica is exactly what the doctor ordered.
-The Caribbean island has plenty to offer travelers of all kinds.
-Be it the baking sunshine, crystal waters, or the spectacular views, you’re sure to find something to tempt you here.
-Although it would be very easy to spend most of your time on beaches, try to spend time experiencing the local music scene and Rastafarian culture.
+This Caribbean island has plenty to offer travelers of all kinds.
+Whether it be the baking sunshine, crystal waters, or the spectacular views, you’re sure to find something to tempt you here.
+Although it would be very easy to spend most of your time on beaches, try to experience the local music scene and Rastafarian culture.
 Also avoid going during spring break when college students swarm the island and prices skyrocket.

-- Accommodation: A night in a shared hostel dorm will cost from $15 USD, while a single room will cost around $20.
-Budget hotels start from $50.
+Accommodation – A night in a shared hostel dorm will start at $15 USD, while a single or double room will cost between $20–40 USD.
+Budget hotels start from $50 USD.

-- Food: Lunch and casual meals cost around $5, while dinner comes in at $12.
+Food – Lunch and casual meals cost around $5 USD, while dinner will be about $12 USD.

-- Transportation: Buses are extremely inexpensive at around $0.90 per trip.
-Taxis on the other hand are expensive at around $20 for a 10-mile trip.
+Transportation – Buses are extremely inexpensive, under $1 USD per trip.
+Taxis, on the other hand, are expensive – expect $20 USD for a 10-mile trip.

-- Activities: Expect to pay $40–80 USD for 1-2 hours of snorkeling and $20 for the Bob Marley museum.
+Activities – Expect to pay $40–80 USD for 1-2 hours of snorkeling and $20 USD for the Bob Marley museum.

 Money Saving Tips

-- Route Taxis - These taxis are shared between many people, all following the same route.
+Route taxis – Taxis can be shared between many people, all following the same route.
 This works out to be much cheaper than private taxis.

-- Avoid Spring Break - If you visit during the American spring break season in March, you’ll pay 25% or more for everything, not to mention have to see their shenanigans.
+Avoid spring break – If you visit during the American spring break season in March, you’ll pay 25% or more for everything, not to mention have to see their shenanigans.

 Top Things to See and Do

-- Go rafting – Head to the Port Antonio area and take a trip down the Rio Grande River on a bamboo raft.
-Rafting is one of the best ways to see and enjoy the numerous caves, waterfalls and crystal springs that are tucked away throughout the island.
+Go rafting – Head to the Port Antonio area and take a trip down the Rio Grande River on a bamboo raft.
+Rafting is one of the best ways to see the numerous caves, waterfalls, and crystal springs that are tucked away throughout the island.